telerik/ajax-docs/controls/grid/accessibility-and-internationalization/how-to/navigating-through-single-grid-at-a-time-with-keyboard-navigation-enabled.md

 ---
 title: Navigating through single grid at a time with keyboard navigation enabled
-page_title: Navigating through single grid at a time with keyboard navigation enabled | UI for ASP.NET AJAX Documentation
+page_title: Navigating through single grid at a time with keyboard navigation enabled | RadGrid for ASP.NET AJAX Documentation
 description: Navigating through single grid at a time with keyboard navigation enabled
 slug: grid/accessibility-and-internationalization/how-to/navigating-through-single-grid-at-a-time-with-keyboard-navigation-enabled
 tags: navigating,through,single,grid,at,a,time,with,keyboard,navigation,enabled